 Collection operations

-The VIL artefact model and the IVML integration into VIL in terms of the Configuration type define many operations returning collections.
-Operating with collections is specifically meant to enable a flexible and powerful way of accessing information and for deriving artefacts.
+The VIL artifact model and the IVML integration into VIL in terms of the Configuration type define many operations returning collections.
+Operating with collections is specifically meant to enable a flexible and powerful way of accessing information and for deriving artifacts.

 Practically, collections in VIL are sets, sequences, or maps as introduced in Section 3.1.5.4.
 Collections are a basis for iterations in the VIL template language (Section 3.2.8.5) as well as for joins and map iterations in the VIL build language (Section 3.1.8.6).
-Therefore, we defined a set of basic operations on the artefact types and the Configuration providing convenient access through selection and filtering.
-However, with an increasing amount of information provided by the accessible types, more and more collection access operations and related changes to the VIL types will be needed.
-However, we refrained from a specific syntax for these operations as in IVML and rely on implicit iterator variables similar to other implicit variables in the VIL languages.
+Therefore, we defined a set of basic operations on the artifact types and the Configuration providing convenient access through selection and filtering.
+This is expressed in terms of iterator expressions, which are called through the “->” notation rather than the dot-notation “.”.
 One example is the select operation, which returns all elements of a collection complying to a certain Boolean selection expression.
 An example for an expression with an iterator variable is